U8NWXD/oppia-wiki/End-to-End-Tests.md

 * HTML tags should be unique if possible.
 When they are not unique, for instance when multiple copies of the same HTML are created dynamically, we should not find one with indexing, `.first()`, or `.last()`.
 A great example of how to do this correctly is in `this.playTutorial` in `ExplorationEditorMainTab.js`.

-  * There is really only one case where it is acceptable to identify HTML elements by index, which is when the following conditions all hold:
+  There is really only one case where it is acceptable to identify HTML elements by index, which is when the following conditions all hold:

   1. The elements you want to choose among are siblings, meaning that they share the same parent element.
 If they aren't siblings, then you can add use the parent elements to distinguish between them, for example by adding HTML classes to the parents.
   2. The elements you want to choose among are identical.
 In particular, if the elements contain different text, then you can use that text to distinguish them.
   3. The elements you want to choose among are generated dynamically, so you can't modify them to add HTML classes.

 * Avoid for loops where the loop index is used in asynchronous calls. `this.expectHintsTabContentsToMatch` in `ExplorationEditorTranslationTab.js` is a better way because it puts the index in the CSS selector, so the index is used before the asynchronous part kicks in.

 * Do not use URLs to navigate to a page, for example opening the about page by navigating to `/about` instead of clicking the appropriate buttons

-* Do not use `browser.sleep(` calls.
-This is great for debugging, but in the final test you should use `waitFor` instead.
+* Do not use `browser.sleep()` calls.
+They are fine for debugging, but in the final test you should use `waitFor` instead.

 * In page objects, each function should use `waitFor.js` to wait for the elements it acts on to appear or be clickable.
 Alternatively, you can use a function from `action.js` that has the waitFor calls built-in.
 If the function effects a change, it should also wait for the change to complete (e.g. the next page to finish loading if the function clicks a link).